zew/go-questionnaire/README.md

 * Surveys contain no personal data - only a user ID, the questions and the answers.

-* The transferrer pulls the responses in-house.
+* The `transferrer` pulls in the responses from an internet server.

-* In-house, the results are fed into any JSON reading application.
+* Once inside your organization, the results are fed into any JSON reading application.

 ## Technical design principles